cpuzeroone/px-web/docs/whitepaper.md

 The distribution will be performed in 2 ways:
 1. Large investors (1M PX or more) presale (sale window TBD);
 2. Sell of the remaining tokens on ViteX exchange.
-Planned price is 0.05 VITE, but this is not settled yet.
 Obviously by the time of ViteX distribution project will be listed on ViteX.
+Planned distribution price (any stage) is 0.1 VITE, but this is not settled yet.
+That price will result in 10M VITE market cap value.
+Working with an assets below that seems less practicaly reasonable (as we want to reach daily reinvestment phase fast).

 ### 2. Growth (~ 2022-2027)
 Now then we have full pool (hopefully) at our disposal, we can make strategic decisions on investments and enjoy "snowball" effect.